Sorry, you need to enable JavaScript to visit this website.

 Any request for advice or intervention, any acceptance of an offer by the Client or the mere payment of an invoice also entails the express acceptance of these General Terms and Conditions.
 The Client acknowledges and accepts that the application of its own General Terms and Conditions is expressly excluded.

-The Client and DCP recognize that in the context of certain assignments, mandatory deadlines imposed by law or by third parties must be met.
-Consequently, the Client undertakes to provide DCP with all information and instructions necessary for DCP to perform its assignments correctly and on time.
-Therefore, the Client undertakes to respond promptly and diligently to all information requested by DCP and to provide the latter with any required (signed) documents or instructions as well as any other useful information in a timely manner.
-Moreover, the Client shall immediately inform DCP if the information provided to DCP changes or has changed.
+3. The Customer and DCP acknowledge that, in the context of certain tasks, mandatory deadlines imposed by law or third parties have to be respected.
+Consequently, the Customer undertakes to provide DCP with all information and instructions that are necessary for DCP to be able to perform its tasks correctly and in a timely manner.
+Therefore, the Customer undertakes to respond timely and diligently to all requests for information from DCP and to provide the latter in a timely manner with the, where appropriate, required (signed) documents or instructions as well as any other useful information.
+Moreover, the Customer shall notify DCP immediately if the information provided to DCP changes or has changed.

 Unless expressly agreed otherwise, the assignments carried out by DCP are invoiced on the basis of hourly rates, which may vary depending on the competencies and experience of the persons who carried out the assignment and which, moreover, may be adjusted from time to time.